The Support of Bin Packing is Exponential: Bounding the Support for Bin Packing

 \subsection{Main proof}

 With this, we are ready to prove our main theorem.

-\mainthm* \begin{proof} Let $d'\in \mathbb{Z}_{\ge0}.$ The dimension of the \textsc{Bin Packing} instance has dimension $d$, i.e., number of different item sizes, $d=12d'+4.$ Denote the capacity of a single bin as $C$ and set the sizes according to \eqref{eq:kpCons}, and denote them as the size vector $s$.
-Set $C$ to be the right hand side of the knapsack constraint \eqref{eq:kpCons}.
-Define the knapsack polytope $P=\{x\in\mathbb{R}^d|x_i, s^Tx \leq C\}.$ Let $X$ be the set of all solutions in $P\cap \mathbb{Z}^d$, i.e., with total size less than or equal to $C.$ Define $X^*=\{x\in X| s^Tx=A\}$ to be the set of all solutions with size exactly $C$.
-See \cref{fig:polytope} for an illustration.
-Thus, $X$ is the set of all feasible configurations.
-By the definition of the knapsack constraint and \cref{lem:i in N}, we know that $\vert X^*\vert =2^{d'}-1=:k,$ as \eqref{eq:kpCons} has exactly one solution for every possible combination of $x^{\texttt{bin}}(\ell), \ell \in [d-1]_0$ with $x^{\texttt{bin}}(\ell)\in \{0,1\}.$ Define the total amount of items $y$ as the sum of all configurations, i.e., $y=\sum_{x\in X^*}x.$ Thus, the total size of all items to be placed is $y^T\cdot s=kC.$
+\mainthm* \begin{proof} Let $d\in \mathbb{Z}_{\ge0}$.
+The \textsc{Bin Packing} instance has dimension $d'$, i.e., the number of different item sizes is $d'=12d+5.$ Denote the capacity of a single bin as $C$ and set the size vector $s$ according to the coefficients in the knapsack constraint.
+Set $C$ to be the right-hand side of the knapsack constraint.
+Define the knapsack polytope $P=\{x\in\mathbb{R}^{d'}\mid x_i, s^Tx \leq C\}.$ Let $X$ be the set $P\cap \mathbb{Z}^{d'}$, i.e., the solutions with total size less than or equal to $C.$ In particular, $X$ is the set of all feasible configurations for bins with capacity $C$.
+Define $X^*=\{x\in X \mid s^Tx=C\}$ to be the set of all solutions with size exactly $C$, i.e., the set of configurations that completely fill a bin.
+See \Cref{fig:polytope} for an illustration of $X$ and $X^*$.

+By the definition of the knapsack constraint and \Cref{lem:correctness}, we know that $\vert X^*\vert =2^{d}=:k,$ as \Cref{con: equations} have exactly one solution for every possible combination of $x^{\texttt{bin}}_\ell, \ell \in [d']$ with $x^{\texttt{bin}}_\ell \in \{0,1\}.$ Recall that the size vector $s$ is given by the coefficients of the aggregated knapsack constraint, while each variable represents the multiplicity how many items of such size are packed in the corresponding configuration.
+The total amount of items $a$ is now defined as the componentwise sum of the multiplicities of all configurations in $X^*$, i.e., $a \coloneqq \sum_{x \in X^*}x$.
+Thus, the total size of all items to be placed is $a^T s = kC$.

-Clearly, the optimal solution to this \textsc{Bin Packing} instance uses exactly $k$ bins.
+Clearly, the optimal solution to this \textsc{Bin Packing} instance uses at least $k$ bins.
 One possible solution is to take each configuration in $X^*$ exactly once.
-In the following we show that this is the only solution using elements in $X$ and using exactly $k$ bins.
-Now, define the projection $\pi:x\rightarrow (x^{\texttt{bin}}(0),\dots x^{\texttt{bin}}(d'-1),r(d'))$.
-This projection reduces every configuration to just the binary encoding and the value $r(d').$ It holds that $\pi (y)= .$ Recall that we set $\gamma=4k$.
-We can not consider configurations in $X\setminus X^*$ as they have size $<C.$ As the total size of the right hand size is exactly $kC$ taking one of these configurations while still using $k$ bins would require another bin to be filled $>C,$ which is infeasible due to \eqref{eq:kpCons}.
-Thus, there are no other feasible configurations, as only those of the form (after applying $\pi$) exactly like in \cref{lem: Malte}, i.e., those in $X^*$, have size exactly $C.$ Thus, when applying the projection $\pi,$ we have met the conditions of applying \cref{lem: Malte} and know that the only optimal solution takes each of the $k$ vectors exactly once.
+In the following we show that this is the only optimal solution.
+We cannot consider configurations in $X\setminus X^*$ as they have size strictly less than $C.$ As the total size of the right-hand side is exactly $kC$ and the bins have capacity $C$, taking one of these configurations would imply that we would have to use at least $k+1$ bins which is not optimal.
+Now, set $\gamma \coloneqq 4k$ and consider the coordinate of $r_0$.
+By the definition of $a$, we have